Artist in Residence Program and Application Details

 Residency Application/Proposal

 As stated above, the residency provides opportunities for learning and dialogue about the value of public lands and connection to the local community.
-We believe that creativity and art give us an opportunity for such dialogue among the diverse perspectives held in this small community.
-Besides the minimum requirements, there are no set parameters for the community project, and we are open to bold, creative ideas for engaging the community beyond a lecture or painting workshop (please describe your ideas in your application).
+We believe that creativity and art give us an opportunity for such dialogue among the diverse perspectives held by residents.
+Besides the minimum requirements, there are no set parameters for this community project, and we are open to bold, creative ideas for engaging the community beyond a lecture or painting workshop (please describe your ideas in your application).

 Required Application Submissions for the program